 MFDA settlement hearings are typically held in the absence of the public pursuant to section 20.5 of MFDA By-law No. 1 and Rule 15.2(2) of the MFDA Rules of Procedure.
 If the Hearing Panel accepts the settlement agreement, then the proceeding will become open to the public and a copy of the decision of the Hearing Panel and the settlement agreement will be made available at www.mfda.ca.

 A copy of the Notice of Hearing is available on the MFDA website at www.mfda.ca.
-During the period described in the Notice of Hearing, the Respondent carried on business in the Coquitlam, British Columbia area.
+During the period described in the Notice of Hearing, the Respondent carried on business from a branch located in Hamilton, Ontario .